 The level of detail and finesse achieved was extraordinary and the amount of work required to achieve high quality could make their cost quite prohibitive.
 At the bottom end of the scale, but also requiring great time and patience we have mosaics employed for covering floor spaces in a durable yet elegant way.
-Between these extremes we have the multitude of mosaics used in every day situations, in public places, shops, houses, gladiator training schools and so on.
+Between these extremes, we have the multitude of mosaics used in everyday situations, in public places, shops, houses, gladiator training schools and so on.

-When dealing with ancient Roman mosaics it is tempting to simply run through the chronology, type and level of achievement but a second look will show that we can go a step further: Roman mosaics are a significant facet and indicator of the evolution of ancient Roman art and as such display many of the evolutionary twists and turns of Roman society itself.
+When dealing with ancient Roman mosaics it is tempting to simply run through the chronology, type, and level of achievement but a second look will show that we can go a step further: Roman mosaics are a significant facet and indicator of the evolution of ancient Roman art and as such display many of the evolutionary twists and turns of Roman society itself.

-Ironically, understanding this statement about Roman mosaics in a little more detail requires us to approach the subject as a mosaic with many components rather than linearly like a chronological piece of story telling though clearly we can’t do without looking at timing and development as well as construction methods also.
+Ironically, understanding this statement about Roman mosaics in a little more detail requires us to approach the subject as a mosaic with many components rather than linearly like a chronological piece of storytelling though clearly, we can’t do without looking at timing and development as well as construction methods also.

 Before we delve into an overview of Roman mosaics and their development through time it is worth running through the table below to get a preview of some of the elements which went into creating the many different examples of mosaics which have survived from ancient Rome and therefore how Roman mosaics reflect use and society of the time.
 Appreciating these aspects helps us understand the evolution and significance of mosaics in ancient Rome.

 Art in ancient Rome was very much a case of commission.
-Commission could be for public purposes such as propaganda or a public bath or for private use be it of plebeians, merchants or rich noble people.
-There was direct relationship between the resulting mosaic and the means available.|
+A commission could be for public purposes such as political propaganda, a public bath, or even for private use be it of plebeians, merchants or rich noble people.
+There was a direct relationship between the means available and the resulting mosaic.

 Roman mosaics had numerous possible functions:

-For example general plebeian public in the Pantheon would be over-awed by the sense of space and the unique divine position of the emperor standing on a podium, surrounded by statues of the Roman divinities and placed in relation to the heavens (the hole at the top of the dome).
+For example, the general plebeian public in the Pantheon would be over-awed by the sense of space and the unique divine position of the emperor standing on a podium, surrounded by statues of the Roman divinities and placed in relation to the heavens (the hole at the top of the dome).
 The floor enhances the sense of space by a modular opus sectile technique which through its repetitive geometric pattern reflects the shape of the temple and at the same time enables a sense of size with respect to the individual.